-Admission to the Simon School is very competitive.
 The selection process emphasizes evaluating the applicant as an individual and determining potential contributions to the School and to the world's business community.
 The Admissions Committee looks carefully for predictors of success in both the academic setting and the business world.
-In selecting students, the committee considers the following criteria: evidence of leadership and initiative, the nature and scope of prior work experience, teamwork and communication skills, undergraduate grade-point average, G.M.A.T. score, recommendations and the applicant's career focus.
+In selecting students, the committee considers the following criteria: evidence of leadership and initiative, the nature and scope of prior work experience, teamwork and communication skills, undergraduate grade-point average, GMAT or GRE score, recommendations and the applicant's career focus.
 The applicant is encouraged to prepare a careful and thoughtful application.